tendermint/tendermint/docs/nodes/configuration.md

 #######################################################
 [blocksync]

+# If this node is many blocks behind the tip of the chain, BlockSync
+# allows them to catchup quickly by downloading blocks in parallel
+# and verifying their commits
+enable = true

 # Block Sync version to use:
-#   1) "v0" (default) - the legacy block sync implementation
+#   1) "v0" (default) - the standard block sync implementation
-#   2) "v2" - complete redesign of v0, optimized for testability & readability
+#   2) "v2" - DEPRECATED, please use v0
 version = "v0"

 #######################################################